Upcoming Events: Middle East

 The Invisible People: Syrian RefugeesDate: Fri, February 20, 2015

 Time: 12:00 PM

 Giles Duley, Photojournalist; Humanitarian

-While on foot patrol in Afghanistan, Duley, an award-winning photographer, stepped on a land mine and became a triple amputee, losing his arm and both legs.
-Prior to his life-changing injuries, he was noted for his portraits of the rich and famous, but now his work focuses on humanitarian issues and the stark consequences of conflicts on civilians.
+While on foot patrol in Afghanistan, Duley, an award-winning photojournalist, stepped on a land mine and became a triple amputee, losing his arm and both legs.
+He is noted for both his portraits of the rich and famous, and his work which focuses on humanitarian issues and the stark consequences of conflicts on civilians.
 Duley, who has been honored by Amnesty International, will show excerpts from his latest documentary, which encompasses Syrian refugees.

 Future of AfghanistanDate: Fri, March 20, 2015

 A panel of young Fulbright scholars.

 Rohila Jalali, B.A., Business Administration